relatedcode/ProgressHUD/README.md

 ## OVERVIEW

-ProgressHUD is a convenient and intuitive HUD tool designed specifically for iOS.
+**ProgressHUD** is a convenient and intuitive HUD tool designed specifically for iOS.
 It enables seamless presentation of concise alerts or notifications to users of your app in a simple and non-disruptive way.

 ## INSTALLATION

 ### CocoaPods

 [CocoaPods](https://cocoapods.org) is a dependency manager for Swift and Objective-C Cocoa projects.

-For usage and installation instructions, visit their website.
-To integrate the `ProgressHUD` into your Xcode project using CocoaPods, specify it in your `Podfile`:
+To incorporate the **ProgressHUD** library into your Xcode project utilizing CocoaPods, please reference it within your `Podfile` as shown below:

 ```ruby
 pod 'ProgressHUD'